corygraddy/Codex-NT/VFader/README.md

 ## Use Cases

-### Controlling External Modules via CV
-- Map VFader outputs directly to module CV inputs (V/Oct, filter cutoff, etc.)
-- No need for separate MIDI→CV conversion
-- Control up to 8 parameters simultaneously
-- Perfect for complex patches with multiple modules

 ### Controlling a DAW
 - Map VFader's MIDI CCs to DAW mixer faders, plugin parameters, or automation
 - Use 14-bit mode for smooth, high-resolution control
 - Create presets for different mixing sessions

-### Modular Control
+### Modular Control via MIDI
 - Control other Disting NT algorithms via internal MIDI routing
 - Use Note mode to sequence melodic content
-- Use Number mode for CV-like parameter control
+- Use Number mode for parameter control
+- Route MIDI to external MIDI→CV converters for modular control

 ### External MIDI Gear
 - Control hardware synths, effects, or lighting